Anarchy Online: Present

-Also introduced in 2008, Funcom added micro-transactions to the game called paid points.
-Paid points may be acquired through several ways.
+Also introduced in 2008, Funcom added micro-transactions to the game called paid points, which may be acquired through several ways.
 First, players may purchase them outright via their account management page, which then becomes available to their characters in game.
 Alternatively, players are also awarded bonus paid points based on number of months of subscription purchased.
 These paid points may be used to purchase items that were given as pre-order bonuses such as a fully decor-able apartment in game, or newly created vehicles that are otherwise not available through in-game currency called credits.
 All items available for purchase with paid points are strictly cosmetic in nature, with the exception of a Personal Scout Mech, a combat vehicle that was a pre-order bonus for the Lost Eden expansion.

 In 2010, the player community became involved in development of the game, with community-created inventory icons and planet map being accepted into the official game.

 A game engine upgrade was originally slated for release in 2013.
 The new engine, also used for Age of Conan and The Secret World, was planned to be supported concurrently with the previous engine.

 This new 'dreamworld' engine was successfully released to the public for use on the live servers on June 25, 2015.
 While the engine is still in a 'beta' state, it is available for use with the 'live' production servers.